 1. It’s easy to go to the Loire Valley from Paris

-If you want to get to the Loire Valley from Paris as a day trip, I recommend joining a tour*.
+If you want to get to the Loire Valley from Paris on a day trip, I recommend joining a tour*.
 It’s perfect to maximise your time down there and not get tired during transport.

 You could also hire a car from Paris and drive to the Loire Valley.
-However, it’s more tiring than the train and you risk getting caught in traffic jams.
+However, it’s more tiring than the train, and you risk getting caught in traffic jams.

 2. The Loire Valley has a mix of French experiences

-You can tick many boxes on your French trip bucket-list with one trip to the Loire Valley.
+You can tick many boxes on your French trip bucket list with one trip to the Loire Valley.
 The place is magical and like nowhere else in the world.